SMap-GISCloud/geonode/geonode/favorite/README.md

 # Favorite App Plugin

-This GeoNode contrib module was contributed by the MapStory project.
+This SMap contrib module was contributed by the MapStory project.

 Function of the module:
 Allow user to favorite content in Document, Layer, Map detail pages.